When you first purchase a chinchilla, it is only natural to wonder if they are affectionate.

-It’s the time out of the cage, jumping on you and interacting that slowly makes your chinchilla much more comfortable with you which increases the activities, amount of handling and options you have for playtime with your chinchilla.
+It’s the time jumping on you and interacting that slowly makes your chinchilla much more comfortable with you which increases the activities, amount of handling, and options you have for playtime with your chinchilla.

 It’s that simple.

-Spend time with your chinchilla and get them out of the cage for at least a few minutes every day to experience the best bond possible.
+Spend time with your chinchilla and get it out of the cage for at least a few minutes every day to experience the best bond possible.

-When I adopted my first chinchilla, my breeder specifically told me not to do anything with my chinchilla for the most part except feed her, change her bedding and provide her a safe room to sleep inside of her cage in.
+When I adopted my first chinchilla, my breeder specifically told me not to do anything with it for the most part except feed her, change her bedding and provide her a safe room to sleep in inside of her cage.